 This post was authored by Ryan Lazanis, CPA, CA. In 2013, Ryan founded Xen Accounting, a 100% cloud-based accounting firm.
-Following its acquisition in 2018, Ryan started Future Firm which provides resources & consulting to firms looking to setup an online, automated and modern firm of their own.
-In the second part of his series, “Power Up Your Future Firm,” Ryan will share advice & insight for how firms can leverage the latest technology and trends to propel you into the future.
+Following its acquisition in 2018, Ryan started Future Firm which provides resources and consulting to firms looking to setup an online, automated and modern firm of their own.
+In the second part of his series, “Power Up Your Future Firm,” Ryan will share advice and insight for how firms can leverage the latest technology and trends to propel you into the future.

 Do answer your customer promptly and professionally?

 Do you produce high quality work for your customers?

 If you answered yes to the above, congratulations, you are providing great customer service.

 There’s just one problem with that.
 Good customer service is no longer the determining factor these days.
 Today, there’s something that’s far more important for bringing in business and for keeping it: customer experience.

 Customer service vs. customer experience